bcgov/CE_integratedroads/README.md

         git clone https://github.com/bcgov/CE_integratedroads.git
         cd CE_integratedroads

-If you do not have above noted requirements installed on your system, installation via `conda` or Docker is recommended.
-An `environment.yml` is provided for users familiar with `conda`, instructions for Docker usage are below.
+If you do not have above noted requirements installed on your system, using Docker is recommended.
+Instructions for Docker usage are below.

 ### Docker